anonymous44401/OneTrack/README.md

 The file that handles creating the database.

 ### update_db_contents.py
-The file that updates the contets of the database with the required station data.
+The file that updates the contents of the database with the required station data.

+### create_site.py
+The file that creates the site.